AlacrisIO/alacrity/docs/paper.md

 In Alacrity, participants represent particular keys on the blockchain we deploy to.
 The set of participants is fixed at the beginning of the program and embedded into the protocol state.
-Most DApps do not involve a predetermine set of participants, but instead involve a dynamically known set of participants drawn from some set of participant classes.
+Most DApps do not involve a predetermined set of participants, but instead involve a dynamically known set of participants drawn from some set of participant classes.
 For example, a blackjack game involves the house and a set of players.
 The main problem this presents for the Alacrity